cabforum/smime/SBR.md

 * Supports validation through the verification protocols defined in ISO/IEC 18013-7; and
 * Can demonstrate a valid certificate chain from the Document Signer to an Issuing Authority Certificate that is verifiable through the issuing jurisdiction's published trust infrastructure.

-The CA SHALL document and publish information describing the mDL and associated attributes it accepts.
+The CA SHALL document and publish information describing the jurisdiction mDLs and associated attributes it accepts.

 #### 3.2.4.2 Validation of individual identity